banando/pokemon/README.md

 ###mvp
 - [x] As a user I want to be able to choose my pokemon
-- [x] As a user I want to be able to preform an attack
 - [x] As a user I want to see each pokemons stats
+- [x] As a user I want to see my pokemon
+- [x] As a user I want pikachu
 - [x] As a user I want a set of moves to choose from
-- [x] As a user I want to see my pokemon
+- [x] As a user I want to be able to preform an attack
-- [ ] As a user I want to see the progress of the battle
+- [x] As a user I want to play agianst a cpu
 - [x] As a user I want to be able to play again
-- [x] As a user I want to play agianst a cpu
-- [ ] As a user I want to play with another player
 - [x] As a user I want to preform a regular attack
 - [x] As a user I want to preform special moves
+- [x] As a user I want to see the progress of the battle
+- [ ] As a user I want to play with another player
 - [ ] As a user I want some animation during battle
-- [x] As a user I want pikachu